Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Related Work

 \section{Related Work}

-\paragraph{Automated Inductive Invariant Inference} There are several recently published techniques that attempt to solve the problem of fully automated inductive invariant inference for distributed protocols, including IC3PO \cite{2021ic3posymmetry}, SWISS \cite{2021swisshance} DistAI \cite{yao2021distai}, and others \cite{YaoTGN22,schultz2022plain}.
-These tools, however, provide little feedback when they fail on a given problem, and the large scale protocols we presented in this paper are of a complexity considerably higher than what existing modern tools in this area can solve.

-In the related domain of general model checking algorithms, we believe that our inductive proof graph structure for managing large scale inductive invariants bears similarities with approaches developed for managing proof obligation queues in IC3/PDR \cite{Gurfinkel2015PushingTT, berryhill2017learning}.
-In some sense, our approach revolves around making the set of proof obligations and their dependencies explicit (and also incorporating action-based decomposition), which can be a key factor in tuning of IC3/PDR, which often has many non-deterministic choices throughout execution.

-More broadly, there exist many prior techniques for the automatic generation of program and protocol invariants that rely on data driven or grammar based approaches.
-Houdini \cite{houdiniflanagan} and Daikon \cite{ernst2007daikon} both use enumerative checking approaches to discover program invariants.
-FreqHorn \cite{2018accelsynsyninvs} tries to discover quantified program invariants about arrays using an enumerative approach that discovers invariants in stages and also makes use of the program syntax.
-Other techniques have also tried to make invariant discovery more efficient by using improved search strategies based on MCMC sampling \cite{sharma2016invariant}.

-\paragraph{Interactive and Compositional Verification} There is other prior work that attempts to employ compositional and interactive techniques for safety verification of distributed protocols, but these typically did not focus on presenting a fully automated and interpretable inference technique.
-For example, the Ivy system \cite{2016padonivy} and additional related work on exploiting modularity for decidability \cite{taube2018modularity}.
+There are two recent works that are most similar to ours in scope and approach, namely, the Ivy system \cite{2016padonivy} and the work on exploiting modularity for decidability presented in \cite{taube2018modularity}.
+Our approach bears similarities to these other two verification techniques, but there are a number of key differences in terms of goals and methodologies.

-In the Ivy system \cite{2016padonivy} one main focus is on the modeling language, with a goal of making it easy to represent systems in a decidable fragment of first order logic, so as to ensure verification conditions always provide some concrete feedback in the form of counterexamples.
+One main focus of Ivy is on the modeling language, with a goal of making it easy to represent systems in a decidable fragment of first order logic, so as to ensure verification conditions always provide some concrete feedback in the form of counterexamples.
 They also discuss an interactive approach for generalization from counterexamples, that has similarities to the UPDR approach used in extensions of IC3/PDR \cite{2017updr}.
-In contrast, our work is primarily focused on different concerns e.g., we focus on compositionality as a means to provide an efficient and scalable automated inference technique, and as a means to produce a more interpretable proof artifact, in addition to allowing for localized counterexample reasoning and slicing.
-They also do not present a fully automated inference technique, as we do.
-Additionally, we view decidable modeling as an orthogonal component of the verification process that could be complementary to our approach.
+In contrast, our work is primarily focused on different concerns e.g., we focus on compositionality as a means to provide an efficient and scalable proof methodology, and as a means to produce a more interpretable proof artifact, in addition to allowing for localized counterexample reasoning.
+We also view decidable modeling as an orthogonal component of the verification process that could be complementary to our approach.